· · ·

 This recipe will serve 4-6 people.
 You may store leftovers in the refrigerator and reheat in the microwave as desired.
 I will often enjoy leftovers for lunch the next day.
 Our youngest grandson loves it.

-Recommended Wine for this Dish – Chardonnay, Riesling, Prosecco, or Pinot Gris.
+If desired, serve this dinner with a nice Chardonnay, Riesling, Prosecco, or Pinot Gris.

 Asparagus and Mushroom Risotto